sharavsambuu/trading-cost-analysis/README.md

   - Find taker fee value by bps from common crypto brokers in order to estimate commission cost
   - Develop 1h based RSI strategy for Crypto with exit and reverse mode, starting cash is $100K
   - Map 1h signals to 1m timeframe for Crypto
-  - Do analysis for slippage by BPS
+  - Do analysis for slippage by BPS, include sensitivity test by discretized sigmas
   - Combine commission fee cost with slippage by BPS cost and extract dollar based equity
   - Do Monte-Carlo Simulation and extract metrics like risk of ruin and DSR
   - Calculate maximum drawdown from the simulations